egil/BlazorJSInteropExtensions/README.md

 # Blazor JSInterop Extensions
 This library provides a set of handy extension methods to `IJSRuntime`, that makes it easy to make perform ad-hoc calls to JavaScript methods on DOM elements or the `window` or the `document` object.
-It also makes it easy to read and set properties on a DOM element the `window` or the `document` object.
+It also makes it easy to read and set properties on a DOM element and the `window` or the `document` object.

 ## Examples
 To invoke a method on a DOM element, that you have a reference to via an `ElementReference`, use [`InvokeOn`](src/JsRuntimeBlazorInvokeHelpers.cs#L20) or [`InvokeOn<T>`](src/JsRuntimeBlazorInvokeHelpers.cs#L21), if you need a return value.